faustoct/react-native-expo-text-input-mask/README.md

 # react-native-expo-text-input-mask
 This is expo is "forked" from https://github.com/react-native-community/react-native-text-input-mask to solve the issue found on xcode described here https://github.com/react-native-community/react-native-text-input-mask/issues/73

-It needs to fix some swift semantic issues what I didn't know how to deal with..
+It needs to fix some swift semantic issues what I donn't know how to deal with..

 1. It may work copying the "ios" folder to your "node_modules/react-native-text-input/ios"
 2. Add to your Podfile "pod 'react-native-text-input-mask', :path => '../node_modules/react-native-text-input-mask'"